$848.00 Buy It Now

 A digital camera is an electronic device that captures and stores images digitally.
 It consists of several components that work together to produce high-quality photos.
 One of the key components of a digital camera is the image sensor, which converts light into electrical signals.

-See also How to fix a digital camera dropped in water
+See also How to use panorama in digital camera

 Another important component is the processor, which processes the electrical signals from the image sensor to create a digital image.
 The processor also controls various functions of the camera, such as autofocus, exposure, and image stabilization.